JackDca/Mailpilewiki/FAQ-Interface-&-Usability-Design.md

 ### Is installation going to be a simple double click icon that once installed just opens a browser and loads mailpile?

 Yes, that is the goal.
 Perhpas even a headless instance of webkit that runs separately than your normal browser.

+### Why isn't there more access to GPG via the web interface?

+Because, Alpha.
+We are definitely going to expose more of GnuPG to the web UI like adding, signing and deleting of keys as well as other things.
+But, development just takes time :)